 In this scenario, you will need to do a deeper analysis.
 An easy way is to observe whether immune cells, such as CD8 T cells (the killer cells, remember?) are being activated.
 If yes, there is a great chance that your animal model is being infected with the virus of choice, even if the visual cues make you think otherwise.

-Moreover, differently from the in vitro system, mice and all other animal models have biological differences.
-Therefore, even if you do the same procedure to 2 different mice, you might still not get the exactly same results, although you should definitely get a similar results pattern.
+Moreover, different from the in vitro system, mice and all other animal models have biological differences.
+Therefore, even if you do the same procedure to 2 different mice, you might still not get the exact same results, although you should definitely get a similar results pattern.

-I believe that one of the best characteristics of why a mouse model is great for research is due to our ability to genetically modify a mouse to our favour.
-This means that we can change the DNA of a mouse to allow us to ask different questions, testing different hypotheses.
+I believe that one of the best characteristics of why a mouse model is great for research is our ability to genetically modify a mouse to our favour.
+This means that we can change the DNA of a mouse to allow us to ask different questions, and test different hypotheses.

 Now, you can infect the WT mice (the “normal” mice which has protein A) and your KO mice (your new genetically modified mice lacking protein A) with the virus of your choice.
 You can now analyze different aspects (such as weight loss, the activation of different immune cells, etc) to figure out if protein A is important to help a mouse to be protected from such infection.

-This experiment is crucial since many of the observations obtained from this experimental set up can help scientists understand what exactly protein A does.
-If protein A was found to be crucial to prevent viral infection, this mechanism can be further explored as a potential therapeutic.
+This experiment is crucial since many of the observations obtained from this experimental setup can help scientists understand what exactly protein A does.
+If protein A was found to be crucial to prevent viral infection, this mechanism could be further explored as a potential therapeutic.

 The beauty of being a scientist is that you are called to put all the puzzle pieces together, in order to design the best experiment you can.
 One that would not only answer your questions but hopefully generate even more questions to continue the progress of science.
 I mean, is there anything cooler than that?